Coping if your ovarian cancer can't be cured

 Your outlook

 Many people want to know what the outlook is and how their cancer will develop.
-Your cancer specialist is the best person to discuss this with.
+This is different for each person.
+Your doctor is the best person to discuss this with you because they have all the information about your cancer.

 Your specialist will tell you how advanced your cancer is (the stage).
 Advanced cancer means cancer that has spread outside the ovary.
-It might have spread within the pelvis or abdomen, or further away to other parts of the body such as the lungs.
-You might have advanced cancer at diagnosis, or the cancer may have come back after previous treatment.
+It might have spread within the pelvis or abdomen, or to other parts of the body such as the lungs.
+You might have advanced cancer at diagnosis.
+Or the cancer may have come back after previous treatment.

-It is sometimes possible to cure you if you have an advanced cancer at diagnosis.
+Sometimes it is possible to cure cancer that is advanced at diagnosis.
 But this isn’t usually the case.
-This depends partly on the exact stage of your ovarian cancer.
+It depends partly on the exact stage of your ovarian cancer.
 And also on what treatment you can have, and how well the treatment works.

 Unfortunately, cancers that have come back can’t usually be cured.
 But treatment can often control the cancer and relieve symptoms.
-This can be for many months and sometimes years, depending on the situation.
+This can be for many months and sometimes years, depending on your situation.

 How long will I live?

 Your doctor won’t be able to give you an exact answer.
+But they might be able to give you an estimated time, based on their experience of looking after people with ovarian cancer.
 Everyone is different and no one can say exactly how long you will live.

 How you might feel